Last Updated on

 Washington, DC Off the Beaten Path

-Leave DC for just a bit to see two other monuments—the Air Force Memorial and Iwo Jima—which are in Arlington, Virginia and don’t draw the same tourist traffic as monuments on the Mall.
+Leave DC for just a bit to see two other monuments — the Air Force Memorial and Iwo Jima — which are in Arlington, Virginia and don’t draw the same tourist traffic as monuments on the Mall.
+These two are great things to do near Washington.

 Where to Eat in Washington, DC